15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

-If you’ve been scouring the internet trying to figure out what to do in Texas’s biggest city, look no further.
-This complete guide to the best places to visit in Houston, TX, is the perfect place to get started!
+Scouring the internet to figure out what to do in Texas’s biggest city?
+Look no further: This quick & easy guide to our favorite places to visit in Houston, TX, is the perfect place to help you get started!

 Space Center Houston